A Hunger Artist: Plot

 Seemingly overnight, popular tastes changed and public fasting went out of fashion.
 The hunger artist broke his ties with the impresario and hired himself to a circus, where he hoped to perform truly prodigious feats of fasting.
 No longer a main attraction, he was given a cage on the outskirts of the circus, near the animal cages.
 Although the site was readily accessible and crowds thronged past during intermissions in the circus show, few paid any attention to the hunger artist, partly because any spectators who stopped to look at him would create an obstruction in the flow of people on their way to see the animals.
 The hunger artist initially looked forward to the intermissions, but over time he came to dread them because they only meant there would be noise and disruption and a reminder that his days in the sun were gone.
 He felt oppressed by the sights, sounds, and smells of the animals, but he didn't dare complain for fear of drawing attention to the fact that he was more of an annoyance than an attraction.

 Eventually, the hunger artist came to be completely ignored by the public, so much so that no one, not even the artist himself, counted the days of his fast.
 One day, an overseer noticed what looked like an empty cage and wondered why it was unused.
 He and some attendants poked around in the dirty straw and found the hunger artist, near death.
 Before he died, he asked forgiveness and confessed that he should not be admired, since the reason he fasted was simply that he could not find food to his liking.
 The hunger artist was buried with the straw from his cage and replaced by a panther.
 Spectators crowded about the panther's cage because the panther, who was always brought the food he liked, took so much joy in life.

+Background

+"A Hunger Artist" is arguably partly influenced by Robert Walser's "Answer to an Inquiry" (1907) which depicts a suffering artist.
+Kafka knew and admired Walser's work (and notably Kafka's first book was described by Robert Musil as "a special case of the Walser type.")